rraj12345/Tailwind-Traders-Data-Analysis-PowerBI-Project/README.md

   - **Area Chart for Yearly Profit Margin Over Time:** The area chart illustrated profit margin trends over time, showing fluctuations and trends in profitability.
   - **Cards for Measures:** Cards were used to show YTD Profit and Net Revenue USD, focusing on key financial metrics.
   - **KPI for Gross Revenue USD:** A KPI displayed Gross Revenue USD, with trend analysis over time providing insights into revenue performance.
-  - **Slicer:** A date slicer allowed for filtering data by specific time periods, enhancing the granularity of the analysis.

 ---